ORCID/python-orcid/README.rst

 Notes
 -----

+Currently the library works fully only for sandbox.
+It uses API version 2.0_rc1 wherever it's applicable.
+Use at your own risk for production systems.

+The library will be stable when the 2.0_rc1 API will be released.

 If there are changes in ORCID API, the library might not work till the changes will be implemented by me in this library.
 Pull requests and submitting issues are very welcome.